gto76/comp-m2/README.md

   v  v
 ----***-  ->  READ 14  ->  Copy value stored at address 14 of "DATA" ram to register.
 ```
-* All addresses specified by instructions refer to "DATA" ram, except for addresses of "Execution Control" instructions (JUMP, IF MAX, IF MIN...).
-They refer to "CODE" part of ram.
+* All addresses specified by instructions refer to DATA ram, except for addresses of "Execution Control" instructions (JUMP, IF MAX, IF MIN...).
+They refer to CODE part of ram.
 * Some instructions (logic, READ REG, JUMP REG) do not specify address.
-They operate on register (SHIFT L/R, NOT, ...) or between register and first address of "DATA" ram (AND, OR, ...)
+They operate on register (SHIFT L/R, NOT, ...) or between register and first address of DATA ram (AND, OR, ...)
 * Whatever gets written to the last address is sent to the printer, or to 'stdout' if program is running in non-interactive mode.
 * When reading from the last address (15), we get a random byte value, or a single word from 'stdin' if program is running in non-interactive mode.